 Martina’s principal areas of practice are employment and discrimination.
-Her other related areas of practice include professional discipline and public and administrative law and Inquests.
+Her other related areas of practice include professional regulatory and discipline and public and administrative law.

 Martina acts for employers and employees and regularly appears in the appellate courts.

 Martina specialises in employment litigation in the Employment Tribunal, High Court and the appellate courts (the Employment Appeal Tribunal and Court of Appeal).
 She has substantial experience acting in complex and high value discrimination and whistleblowing before the Employment Tribunal, both for claimants and employers and for individual respondents.

 Martina’s clients are often in the healthcare sector for example NHS Trusts, Consultants, and Nurses.
 Her experience in this sector extends to judicial review proceedings in the High Court and Inquests.
 Her client base is wide-ranging and has recently included an inter-broker dealer, Solicitor, Barrister, Prison service employee, the Met Police, NHS Foundation Trust, an International School and Royalty.
 She accepts direct access instructions.